adriankumpf/findmeaflat/README.md

 sent via [Telegram](https://telegram.org).

 **Note**: This project is not in active use anymore.
-However, the crawled pages continue to change regularity.
+However, the crawled pages continue to change regularly.
 So please open an issue / make a PR if a page does not get crawled correctly.

 ## Prerequisites